Recently Issued Accounting Pronouncements

-In June 2018, the FASB issued ASU No. 2018‑07, “Compensation - Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting” (“ASU 2018‑07”).
-ASU No 2018‑07 expands the scope of Topic 718 to include share-based payment transactions for acquiring goods and services from nonemployees.
+Effective July 1, 2019, the Company adopted ASU 2018-07, “Compensation - Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting” (“ASU 2018-07”).
+ASU 2018-07 expands the scope of Topic 718 to include share-based payment transactions for acquiring goods and services from nonemployees.
 The guidance also specifies that Topic 718 applies to all share-based payment transactions in which a grantor acquires goods or services to be used or consumed in a grantor’s own operations by issuing share-based payment awards.
-This guidance is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years (quarter ending September 30, 2019 for the Company).
-The Company will evaluate the effects of adopting ASU 2018‑07 if and when it is deemed to be applicable.
+The adoption of ASU 2018-07 did not have a significant impact on the Company’s consolidated financial statements.

 Management does not believe that any other recently issued, but not yet effective, accounting standard if currently adopted would have a material effect on the accompanying consolidated financial statements.
 Most of the newer standards issued represent technical corrections to the accounting literature or application to specific industries which have no effect on the Company’s consolidated financial statements.